 An integrated care system is when all organisations involved in health and social care work together in different, more joined-up ways.
 The focus is on providing care in a way that benefits patients - not what is easiest for organisations.

-From family doctors, to mental health staff, community teams and our major hospitals, we’re going to be pooling our resources, skills and expertise to make care and support better for our residents.
+From family doctors, to mental health staff, community teams and our major hospitals, we’re using our collective resources, skills and expertise to make care and support better for our residents.

-In Kent and Medway all the NHS organisations and the Kent and Medway councils have been working together as a sustainability and transformation partnership since 2016.
-During 2021/22 this joint working will be developed further to establish an integrated care system.
+In Kent and Medway all the NHS organisations and the Kent and Medway councils have been working together as a sustainability and transformation partnership (STP) since 2016.
+In April 2021 NHS England formally accredited the Kent and Medway as an Integrated Care System.

 - Forty two primary care networks across Kent and Medway.
 A primary care network (PCN) consists of groups of general practices working together, and in partnership with community, mental health, social care, pharmacy, hospital and voluntary services in their local area, to offer more personalised, coordinated health and social care to the people living in their area.

-- Four integrated care partnerships drawing together all provider NHS organisations in a given area and working more closely with social care.
+- Four place based partnerships drawing together all provider NHS organisations in a given area and working more closely with social care.
 These have previously been called integrated care partnerships.

 The number of people living in Kent and Medway is predicted to rise by almost a quarter by 2031.